 2015 Lone Star EMMY Circles

-And the Gold Circle honoring those longtime professionals and PIONEERS who’ve truly made TV excellence a lifetime commitment by reaching the 50 year milestone and beyond.
+The Gold Circle, honoring longtime professionals and PIONEERS who have truly made TV excellence a lifetime commitment, by reaching the 50 year milestone and beyond.

-William “Bill” Moll will be inducted into the 2015 Gold Circle.
+William “Bill” Moll was honored with the 2015 Gold Circle Award.

-This year the Lone Star EMMY Chapter will recognize three journalists who are master story-tellers.
+In 2015, the Lone Star EMMY Chapter recognized three journalists who are master story-tellers.
 Their work has affected change, shed light on tragic events and helped communities survive disasters.

 As some of the longest serving journalists in their respective communities, Robert Hadlock, Monica Navarro, and Bill Moll have delivered local news on a national stage.

-It’s with great honor we will welcome them into the Gold and Silver Circles of the Lone Star Chapter of the National Academy of Television Arts and Sciences.
+It is with great honor that we welcome them into the Gold and Silver Circles of the Lone Star Chapter of the National Academy of Television Arts and Sciences.

 Silver & Gold Circle Nomination Guidelines

-Complete the Nomination Form and send, along with supporting materials, to the Lone Star Emmy Chapter.
+Complete the Nomination Form, include supporting materials and send to the Lone Star Emmy Chapter.
 The nomination letter must detail the nominee’s contributions to television and community involvement.
 Supporting materials should include, but are not limited to: Letters of recommendation from colleagues, community leaders, or anyone who can speak to the degree and significance of the nominee’s impact on Television and their community.
 Listing of awards/recognition received by nominee throughout his/her career.
 Newspaper, magazine, trade publication articles featuring the nominee and his/her accomplishments.
 Photographs of historical interest to nominee’s career.
-NO VIDEO WILL BE ACCEPTED/CONSIDERED The nominee will not be contacted.
+NO VIDEOS WILL BE ACCEPTED/CONSIDERED.
+The nominee will not be contacted.
 There is no entry fee.